WongChunHoong/test/README.md

 7, 4, 12, 31, 36, 44, 48
 ```

-First digit is the row number which is followed by the product.
+First digit is the row number then followed by the product number.

 Example of full binary dataset (1000-out2.csv):